Buckeye Hot Springs Near Bridgeport

 Nudity and Hot Springs

-Like many other hot springs, Buckeye is a clothing-optional location.
+Like other public soaks in California, Buckeye is a clothing-optional hot springs.
 If you are uncomfortable with others’ nudity, remember that you are not required to disrobe yourself and that many will visit these hot springs wearing their swimsuits.
 If you are shy around others’ nudity, these hot springs may not be for you.

 Politeness and Other Considerations